tomoima525/kotoha-slack/README.md

 5. You are ready to go!

 # Developing kotoha-slack
-This command is written in python and runs on herokuapp.
+This command is written in python and runs on heroku.

 After clone the project, install required libraries:
 ```